COWGIRLS & PIRATES

 The Difference: People

 Cowgirls & Pirates was founded by environmental writer Susan Zakin.
 In 2001, she applied for a fellowship in Madagascar.
-Her French was rudimentary and the only guidebook she could find described broken-down buses and strange diseases.
+Her French was rudimentary and the only guidebook written in English described broken-down buses and strange diseases.
 It took a long night of tequila and karaoke, but she said OK.

 Madagascar changed her life.
 A decade later, she founded Cowgirls & Pirates to share those mind-expanding experiences.